Dobbs v. Jackson Women's Health Organization: Majority opinion

 The Court issued its decision on June 24, 2022.
 In a 6–3 judgment, the Court reversed the Fifth Circuit's decision and remanded the case for further review.
 The majority opinion, joined by five of the justices, held that abortion was not a protected right under the Constitution, overturning both Roe and Casey, and returned the decision regarding abortion regulations back to the states.
 As a result, Dobbs is considered a landmark decision of the Court.

 The majority decision was written by Justice Samuel Alito and joined by Justices Clarence Thomas, Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett.
-The final majority decision was substantially similar to the leaked draft, with only minor changes in the original arguments and rebuttals to Justices Stephen Breyer's, Elena Kagan's, and Sonia Sotomayor's dissenting opinion and John Roberts's concurrence in judgment.
+The final majority decision was substantially similar to the leaked draft, with only minor changes in the original arguments and rebuttals to Justices Stephen Breyer's, Elena Kagan's, and Sonia Sotomayor's joint dissenting opinion and John Roberts's concurrence in only the judgment.

 In the introductory statement, Alito, writing for the majority, summarized a constitutional historical view of abortion rights, saying, "The Constitution makes no reference to abortion, and no such right is implicitly protected by any constitutional provision."
 Alito based his argument on the criterion from Washington v.
 Glucksberg (1997) that a right must be "deeply rooted" in the nation's history.

 Alito wrote, "abortion couldn't be constitutionally protected.
 Until the latter part of the 20th century, such a right was entirely unknown in American law.
 Indeed, when the Fourteenth Amendment was adopted, three quarters of the States made abortion a crime at all stages of pregnancy."
 He wrote, "Roe was egregiously wrong from the start.
 Its reasoning was exceptionally weak, and the decision has had damaging consequences.
 And far from bringing about a national settlement of the abortion issue, Roe and Casey have enflamed debate and deepened division."